cglorious/dramatist-library-sinatra-app/README.md

 ## The Dramatist Library

 Welcome to The Dramatist Library!
-This app is intended for playwrights and theater enthusiasts as a method to store a collection of plays.
+This app is intended for playwrights and theater enthusiasts to use to store a collection of plays.
 The inspiration for this app is stems from multiple visits to The Drama Book Shop in New York City.

 ## Installation

-To run The Dramatist Library, clone this repo:
+To run, clone this repo:

   `$ git clone https://github.com/cglorious/dramatist-library-sinatra-app`

 ## Usage

-Once cloned to your local environment, run the following terminal commands:
+Once cloned, run the following terminal commands:

   `$ cd dramatist-library-sinatra-app`